Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-The income limit for MEDS-AD for a single applicant from April 2024 to March 2025 is $1,104/month.
-Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc. COVID-19 stimulus checks and Holocaust restitution payments are not considered income.
+The income limit for MEDS-AD for a single applicant is $1,105/month, effective April 2024 through March 2025.
+Almost all income is counted – IRA payments, pension payments, Social Security benefits, property income, alimony, wages, salary, stock dividends, etc.

-For married applicants from April 2024 to March 2025, the asset limit for MEDS-AD is a combined $6,000, and the income limit is a combined $1,492/month.
+For married applicants, the 2025 asset limit for MEDS-AD is a combined $6,000, and the income limit is a combined $1,492/month from April 2024 to March 2025.
 These limits are used for both married couples with both spouses applying for MEDS-AD and married couples with only one spouse applying.

 Functional Requirements

-The only functional requirement to receive basic healthcare coverage through Florida’s MEDS-AD is being aged (65 and over) or disabled.
+The only functional requirement to receive basic healthcare coverage – physician’s visits, prescription medication, emergency room visits and short-term hospital stays – through Florida’s MEDS-AD is being aged (65 and over) or disabled.
 For MEDS-AD applicants and beneficiaries who require long-term care services and supports, the state will administer an assessment of their ability to perform Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and Instrumental Activities of Daily Living (which include shopping, cooking, housekeeping and medication management) to determine the kind of long-term care benefits the state will cover.
+Behavior and cognitive issues will also be considered.

 How Florida Medicaid Treats the Home for Eligibility Purposes